DCC-EX/dcc-ex.github.io/docs/reference/software/hal.rst

   3. On subsequent entries to the program’s loop function, the program tests the completion status of the request block.
       If it is still busy, then other loop functions may be allowed to run.
   4. When the operation completes, the status of the request block is updated to show it is no longer busy.
-  5. At the next loop entry of the program, the test for competion status shows that the request block is no longer busy.
+  5. At the next loop entry of the program, the test for competition status shows that the request block is no longer busy.
       The program may then retrieve the success/failure status, and any data that has been received, for further processing.

   When necessary, the operation may be repeated by requeueing the original request block (either unchanged or with different parameters or data).